Lavlen/hangman/README.md

 * [Snipping tool](https://www.microsoft.com/en-us/p/screenshot-snipping-tool/9n9kcj2f020j#activetab=pivot:overviewtab)
 Used for screen snipping the code validation evidence from [Pep8](http://pep8online.com/), the test cases and proof of site responsiveness image.

-* [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/free-office-online-for-the-web) for creating the test case file
+* [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/free-office-online-for-the-web) for creating the test case file and resolved Pep8 failure with words.py file discussed in bugs section of the testing phase in this documentation.

 * [Github](https://github.com/) Remote hosting version control platform for recording changes made to code by storing it in a repository